 One topic that may be on their mind is how to integrate social media into the classroom, especially since the trend is that educators are using online tools to enhance learning.
+With social media integrating into every aspect of our personal lives, it’s no wonder it’s entering the classroom.
+We’ve seen teachers and students land in hot water for not knowing how to navigate the cross-section of personal and professional use.
 8 digital skills we must teach our children.
 The social and economic impact of technology is widespread and accelerating.

 The speed and volume of information have increased exponentially.
 Experts are predicting that 90% of the entire population will be connected to the internet within 10 years.
 With the internet of things, the digital and physical worlds will soon be merged.
 These changes herald exciting possibilities.
+But they also create uncertainty.
 Things Every Teacher Should Know About Digital Citizenship.
 Picking the wrong technology tool can unleash a nightmare.

 Don’t think it can’t happen to you.
 If you look over the shoulder of one of Gord Holden’s 10,000 students, it looks like they are playing a video game.
 Here Is A Great Resource for Teaching Students about 21st Century Learning Skills.
 June 12, 2016Mozilla Learning Network provides a wide range of web literacy materials to help educators and teachers incorporate the digital skills of the 21st century learning.

 It’s like asking a giraffe to shorten its neck or a cow to give up chewing.
 Such demands are existential threats that violate the basic mechanisms of the entity’s survival.
 How can we expect companies whose economic existence depends upon behavioral surplus to cease capturing behavioral data voluntarily? – Shoshana Zuboff In yet another iteration of my ‘Changing Our Default Settings’ presentation from last year, I presented a webinar for English Australia at the beginning of February.
 My last post was basically a first draft of the webinar.
+As with that fetishism/commodity chain post, I started the webinar with the same Foucault quote: My point is not that everything is bad but that everything is dangerous. – Michel Foucault, 1983.
 My Favorite Internet Search Tips for Teachers & Students.
 Take Note: How to Curate Learning Digitally.
 Note taking lies at the heart of curricula around the world.